Natural Home Remedies: Muscle Cramps

 A natural boost for treatment of muscle cramps

-- Mix 1 part wintergreen oil with 4 parts vegetable oil, and massage it into the muscle cramp.
+- Mix 1 part wintergreen oil with four parts vegetable oil, and massage it into the muscle cramp.
 Wintergreen contains methyl salicylate, which relieves pain and stimulates blood flow.
-You can use this mixture several times a day, but not with a heating pad—you could burn your skin.
+You can use this mixture several times a day, but not with a heating pad-you could burn your skin.

 - Take vitamin E to prevent nocturnal leg cramps.
 Studies suggest that taking vitamin E improves blood flow through the arteries.

-- Muscle cramps are often caused by dehydration, so if you're getting frequent cramps, drink more water.
+- Muscle cramps are often caused by dehydration, so if you’re getting frequent cramps, drink more water.
+Don’t like water?
+You have other hydrating drink options.